KevinAst/MyWeb/FireWithin/gitbook-plugin-my-plugin/README.md

   - if you are reviewing state content (either in Local Storage, or the Firebase DB)

-  - or if you wish to generate an html reference link to the generated scripture verse
+  - or if you wish to generate an html reference TOC link to the generated scripture verse

   This is done to provide valid identifiers that can be used for the two cases highlighted above.
 For example, Firebase DB keys cannot
   contain: ".", "#", "$", "/", "[", "]".
 A different list of
   characters are invalid for HTML DOM IDs.
-The underscore ("_") is valid in both cases, and not a character that would appear in the YouVersion cripture reference code ... so it was selected on that basis.
+The underscore ("_") is valid in both cases, and not a character that would appear in the YouVersion scripture reference code ... so it was selected on that basis.